 An increasing number of organizations is pivoting away from Internet of Things (IoT) proof of concepts and entering the next stage

-Depending on the industry, many organizations initially started with pilot projects regarding the Internet of Things.
+Depending on the industry, many organizations initially started with IoT pilot projects.
 Whereas manufacturing operations, utility companies and oil and gas firms, to name a few first movers, often already have gone beyond these pilots, others haven’t.

-Yet, it seems that an increasing number of organizations is now entering that stage beyond pilot projects toward scalable deployments in other industries as well, not just in the Industrial Internet of Things.
+Yet, it seems that an increasing number of organizations is now entering that stage beyond pilot projects toward scalable deployments and even larger-scale IoT projects in other industries as well, not just in the Industrial Internet of Things.

-In its 2016 Global IoT Decision Maker Survey, IDC found that 31.4 percent of organizations which participated in the research have launched Internet of Things solutions.
+In a 2016 Global IoT Decision Maker Survey, IDC found that 31.4 percent of organizations which participated in the research have launched Internet of Things solutions.
 An additional 43 percent of respondents said they looked to deploy an IoT solution in the next 12 months.
+Do note that many remain stuck in the pilot stage, however, and that IDC mainly looks at large enterprises.

 Benefits of Internet of Things deployments from the perspective of decision makers

-Among the top benefits of the IoT from the perspective of enterprise IT and business decisions makers, better competition capabilities rank high with 55 percent of respondents seeing IoT as strategic to their business as a means to compete more effectively.
+Among the top benefits of IoT from the perspective of enterprise IT, IoT executives, and business decisions makers, better competition capabilities rank high with 55 percent of respondents seeing IoT as strategic to their business as a means to compete more effectively.

 However, this doesn’t mean that external, customer-facing solutions are the key drivers of IoT deployments.
-The focus is rather internal and on operations (also think about the integration of IT and OT) with the improvement of productivity, cost reductions and the automation of internal processes being seen as top benefits of IoT initiatives.
+The focus is rather internal and on operations with the improvement of productivity, cost reductions and the automation of internal processes being seen as top benefits of IoT initiatives.

 Obviously automation (and optimization) of specific processes and improvement of productivity in many cases have an impact on the customer side (and that of other stakeholders) or are even done with the customer/partner in mind.